moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With these settings, you can add rich text content which will be shown on the imprint page.

+#### Tab "Information banners"

+In this tab, you can enable and configure multiple information banners to be shown on selected pages.

 ### Settings page "Functionality"

 #### Tab "Courses"